 Financing for Foreigners in Costa Rica: The 2026 FAQ Guide

-Financing for foreigners in Costa Rica in 2026 has evolved significantly, moving beyond simple cash transactions to include sophisticated mortgage products.
-As long as you are looking at titled land registered in the National Registry, securing a loan as a non-resident is a viable and structured process.
+Financing for foreigners in Costa Rica has evolved significantly in recent years, moving beyond cash-only transactions to include structured mortgage options.
+For buyers focused on fully titled property registered in the National Registry, securing financing as a non-resident is not only possible, but increasingly accessible when approached strategically.

 Can a non-resident foreigner legally get a mortgage in Costa Rica?